dgaff/personal/README.md

 My personal value words are *Relationships, Humor, Adventure, Intellect, Achievement*.
 When I am able to keep these five things in balance, they help me show up as my best self.
 When these feel out of balance, I am more stressed and don't show up as well to others.
 Here's more detail on these value words.

-One of my favorite thing in the world is to have deep, thoughtful, personal conversations with other people.
+**Relationships:** One of my favorite thing in the world is to have deep, thoughtful, personal conversations with other people.
 I believe strong interpersonal relationships on the foundation for everything good that happens.
 In the workplace, they are the foundation of trust.
 I don't enjoy transactional relationships, either in work or in my personal life.
 This means I frequently struggle with people who are guarded and can't open up to others.
 I also find it more difficult to establish meaningful relationhips over zoom or in remote work settings.
 I still try to do them, but it takes me longer.

-I have a good sense of humor and love to laugh and have fun.
+**Humor:** I have a good sense of humor and love to laugh and have fun.
 My sense of humor can be irreverant at times, but you have to get to know me more intimately to see that side of me.
 My sense of humor translates much better to in-person relationships than remote life.
 Probably has something to do with comedic timing and being able to read a room.
 So learning to infuse humor when we are all on zoom all the time is something I'm still working on and haven't figure out.

-Adventure is driving force of my life.
+**Adventure:** Adventure is driving force of my life.
 As a shortcut, aventure to me means: explorer, naturist, and speed junkie.
 My hobbies list above covers several aspects of adventure.
 At this point in my life, I still enjoy the adrenaline rush of speed, and skiing and mountian biking help meet that need.
 Nature recharges me, so I try to get time outside almost daily.
 I like to travel, even for day trips of exploration.
 And I dream of one day flying a jet pack or a human-sized drone.
 I need to do this before I get too old and people say, "Doug, do you really think that's a good idea?" 😄

-On the topic of intellect, I'm a smart and cerebral guy.
+**Intellect:** On the topic of intellect, I'm a smart and cerebral guy.
 It's not just book smarts or cool technical things, though.
 I like life wisdom.
 Not quite philosophy or religion, but more the study of humans and how we all interact.
 I am deeply curious about humans and humanity.
 I actually think this is really important to be a good manager.

-When it comes to achievement, I have a lot of drive, both professionally and personally.
+**Achievement:** When it comes to achievement, I have a lot of drive, both professionally and personally.
 I guess you can put me in the stererotypical high acheiver bucket.
 Why this is important...that's a conversation for us to have as we build a meaningful realtionship with each other.
 See also, House of Slytherin.

 Ok, one last thing.
 Ask me what I live for, and I'll tell you that I like to *build and belong*.
 Building means a lot of things.
 It means all things maker-related and goes back to my desire to be a mad scientist investor.
 Building alost means building my family, buildng relationships, building teams, bulding organizations, and building companies.
 I'm happy when I'm building.
 Beloging is about relationships: my family, my community, my friends, my extended tribe, and my company.